slash1028/slash1028.github.io/Description.md

   <img src="https://slash1028.github.io/Image/speakernumber.png" class="responsive-img1" alt="自适应图片">
   </center>

- We sorted commonly used N-grams in each part of the corpus, as shown in Table II.
+ <br>We sorted commonly used N-grams in each part of the corpus, as shown in Table II.
 While we searched for phrases with N ranging from one to nine, higher N-grams naturally appear less frequently

    <center>
   <img src="https://slash1028.github.io/Image/totalduration.png" class="responsive-img1" alt="自适应图片">
   </center>

+---

  ## Types of Errors and the Others
  We classified the recordings in the new corpus into six kinds to ensure robustness and real-world applicability.
 They are pre-ambiguous, post-ambiguous, pre- and post- ambiguous, stammer, clear, and wrong.